Gibbs-type Indian buffet processes

 \section{Stick-breaking representations}

-So-called \emph{stick-breaking} representations for the beta process \citep{TGG07,PZWGC2010,paisley2012stick,carin2011variational} are analogous to the stick-breaking constructions for random probability measures such as Dirichlet and Pitman--Yor processes \citep{sethuraman1994stick,ishwaran2001gibbs}.
-These representations are useful for applications because they lead to practical inference procedures. \citet{CUP} provides the analogous stick-breaking representation for the random measure in \cref{eq:gibbsbetaprocess} corresponding to any inducing EPPF, and shows that a stick-breaking representation for the underlying partition model provides the stick-breaking procedure for the corresponding feature allocation model.
-Because practical stick-breaking constructions for every Gibbs-type partition are available in the literature, we may obtain practical constructions for every subclass of the Gibbs-type beta process.
-Unsurprisingly, these results maintain both their generality and their practicality due to the special properties of the Gibbs-type class.
-Here we summarize these results.
+So-called \emph{stick-breaking} representations for the beta process are analogous to the stick-breaking constructions for random probability measures such as the Dirichlet and Pitman--Yor processes.
+(See \cite{sethuraman1994stick,ishwaran2001gibbs} for background on stick-breaking representations for random probability measures.)
+These representations are useful for applications because they lead to practical inference procedures.
+With an application of \citet[Thm.~1.3]{CUP}, we may obtain an analogous stick-breaking representation of the Gibbs-type beta process as follows: Recall from \cref{eq:limitfreq} that $P_i$ is the limiting frequency of the $i$-th block in a Gibbs-type partition, whose distribution is denoted by $\mu_i$.
+Then $(P_i)_{i\in \Nats}$ are the size-biased frequencies.
+Let $\BM$ be a non-atomic measure on $\borelspace$, and define